 Is there anything to be done about this conundrum?

-The plan is for flats and houses built on new developments designated as part of the scheme to be sold with a discount of at least 30% off the market price.
+Eligible new build flats and houses are sold at a discount of at least 30% less than the market price.
 In pricier property areas, local authorities will be able to set a bigger discount of 40% or even 50%.
-Price caps will apply after the discount: £450,000 in London and £250,000 elsewhere.
+Those most a property can cost in the scheme is set at £250,000 (after the discount), or £450,000 in London.

 Who will be eligible for the scheme?

-There’s a clue in the name that the scheme is primarily designed for first time buyers (i.e. those would qualify for Stamp Duty Land Tax relief).
-However, it’s fair to say that it’s not just first-time buyers who might be struggling with the scale of property prices.
+There’s a clue in the name: the scheme is designed for first time buyers (i.e. those would qualify for Stamp Duty Land Tax relief and have never bought, inherited or been given a property).

 Now, here’s where it gets more complicated.
-Some eligible buyers will be considered more eligible than others.
-(Animal Farmvibes, anyone?!)
+Some eligible first-time buyers will be considered more eligible than others.
+(Animal Farm vibes, anyone?!

 These priority buyers include: